 What is Australia doing about avian influenza?

 Australia has a surveillance program to detect incursions of AI.
 The National Avian Influenza Wild Bird Surveillance (NAIWB) program collects and screens samples from Australian wild birds for AI viruses and the data generated are used to monitor and understand AI in wild birds in Australia.
 Over the life of the 18-year program, thousands of Australian wild bird samples have been screened with no high pathogenicity AI viruses detected in our wild birds.

 Has H5N1 highly pathogenic avian influenza ever occurred in Australia?

 The H5N1 strain has never been reported in Australia.
 There have been seven outbreaks of other highly pathogenic avian influenza strains (which have not caused disease in humans) in commercial bird flocks in Australia, all of which were successfully eradicated.
 The last reported case was in 2013 in Young, New South Wales.
 Previous outbreaks occurred in commercial poultry farms in New South Wales (2012), Victoria (1976, 1985 and 1992) and Queensland (1994).

-What would happen if AI came to Australia?
+What would happen if high pathogenicity avian influenza came to Australia?

 What should I do if I suspect an outbreak and need to report it?